 Since we usually travel for Christmas, I rarely get to make anything other than cookies or something similar.
 This year I wanted to make a nice meal, even if it was just going to be the 3 of us.
 On Christmas Eve Zachary and I took a trip to the butcher and picked up some filet mignon, which I turned into au poivre the following day.
 So good, I’m still thinking about it.
 You know what else was so good I’m still thinking about it?
 This gratin.

 I’ve had this gratin saved forever, but was looking for a special occasion to make it (or at least having more people in my house to eat it, since it’s pretty indulgent by our standards).
 Christmas seemed like the perfect time.
 This is a fairly straightforward potato au gratin recipe, but it uses goat cheese in the mix.
-In case you didn’t know, I’m a pretty big fan of goat cheese (I mean, it even has its own category on my blog).
+In case you didn’t know, I’m a pretty big fan of goat cheese.
 That said, if you’re one of those crazy goat cheese haters, this might be your gateway recipe.
 Honestly, the goat cheese flavor is not very prominent at all.
 It lends more of a creaminess than it does a distinct flavor.
 I promise you’ll love it.

 I halved the recipe, since it was just the three of us and we were going out of town the next day (plus, my toddler is a complete weirdo who doesn’t really like potatoes.
 I mean, what?).
 I’m putting the full recipe below though because, trust me, I will have no qualms about making the whole recipe next time.